 The hardest thing about revision is knowing where to start, but once you put pen to paper and actually get started, it becomes easy.

-Revision is a word and point in our lives we all dread; just as we start to feel comfortable and kind of understand it, and finally manage to develop a great revision technique that finally works, it’s all over!
+Revision is a point in our lives we tend to dread; just as we start to feel comfortable and kind of understand it, and finally manage to develop a great revision technique that finally works, it’s all over!
 It’s the period of time that we await with dreaded thoughts and panic, and after that first exam, it just flies by.

 The hardest thing about revising is the uncertainty of where to start.
 Besides this you know exactly what you need to do, you know and understand where your weaknesses are, you know what you need to focus on.